 What does Roderick mean?

-Roderick \r(o)-deri-ck, rod(e)-rick\ as a boys' name is pronounced RAH-der-ik.
+Roderick /rod-er-ick/ [3 sylls.] as a boys' name is pronounced RAH-der-ik.
 It is of Old German origin, and the meaning of Roderick is "famous power".
-Roderic and Rodric are Scottish forms.
-See also Rodel.

 Roderick is a very popular first name for males (#345 out of 1220, Top 28%) and also a very popular last name for both adults and children (#4723 out of 150436, Top 3%).
 (2000 U.S. Census)

 Presented below is the birth name popularity of Roderick for boys.
-Roderick reached its top rank of #251 in the U.S. during 1970-1979, but is not listed at the moment.
+Roderick reached its top rank of #251 in the U.S. in the 1970s, but is not listed at the moment.
 (Top 1000 Birth Names Records, 2014)

 Popular variation forms of Roderick are Rory (#416 a year ago), Rodrigo (#488), Broderick (#973), Rod and Rodrick.
-These boy names were at the height of their popularity during 1960-1969 (usage of 0.3703%) and have become significantly less popular since (usage 0.1872%, down 49.5%), with the forms Roderick, Rodrick and Rod becoming less in vogue.
+Variants like Rorric are seldom used.
+These boy names were at the height of their popularity during 1960-1969 (usage of 0.3703%) and have become significantly less popular since (usage 0.1872%, ▼49.5%), with the forms Roderick, Rodrick and Rod becoming less in vogue.
 Rory (#416) and Rodrigo (#488) are two of the more contemporarily stylish birth names in this list.
 Below is a graphed comparison of the popularity of the boy name Roderick and affiliated names.
 (Top 1000 Birth Names Records, 2014)